chase-smith/spark/README.md

 I do intend on eventually adding in some scripts to make it so that all you have to do is have a blank CentOS server and run a couple of scripts to get a blog site up and running.

+I've included an example site in this repository (in the `/example/` folder); to see how it looks, check out https://spark.thinkingincode.ninja/.

 # Using Spark
 ## Site file structure
 There need to be the following folders.
 They will be described in more detail below.